Coder1221/Multi-Camera-System/README.md

 # Multi-Camera-surveillance-System
---Projeted view of all three cameras on one plane --Object detection [car,person] in video by Yolo darknet framework --Porjection of bounding box on orthograohic view --Visulization of live heatmap
+* Projeted view of all three cameras on one plane
+* Object detection [car,person] in video by Yolo darknet framework
+* Porjection of bounding box on orthograohic view
+* Visulization of live heatmap
---Live Animated heat map
+* Live Animated heat map
---Trip wire (Counting of car) by Centroid tracker and dlib Download yolo weights and put in Weights folder
+* Trip wire (Counting of car) by Centroid tracker and dlib Download yolo weights and put in Weights folder
-# for all projected videos
+# For all projected videos
 python3 main.py --projected
-# for heat map and animated heat map
+# For heat map and animated heat map
 python3 main.py --projected --HeatMap --Animated_HeatMap
-# for Counting cars in video
+# For Counting cars in video
 python3 main.py --Bonus